-The current famine in the Horn of Africa is a grim reminder of the lives at stake.
-Developing countries need assistance at times of devastating and destabilizing natural disasters, such as earthquakes, droughts, or floods, and over time with building more resilient societies that are less vulnerable.
-Millions are migrating to find food; millions more are at risk of starvation.
-Ironically the emergency and humanitarian accounts that address these needs have in recent years been targeted for major reductions.
+The current famine in Africa and the conflicts in the Mali and Syria are grim reminders of the lives at stake.
+Developing countries need assistance at times of devastating natural and human-caused disasters, such as earthquakes, droughts, or wars, and over time with building more resilient societies less vulnerable to disaster or violent conflict.
+Millions are migrating to find food; millions are fleeing violence.
+Ironically, the emergency accounts that address these needs have in recent years been targeted for major reductions.